Unsung hero of science outreach, Tim Harrison died in 2023. Read tributes from colleagues at the RSC and beyond

 Inspirational mentor, demonstrator and outreach guru, Tim Harrison was in his element demonstrating for and enthusing students

-Known for his chemistry outreach work and as a staunch supporter of the Royal Society of Chemistry, Tim Harrison, who died recently, started his career as a chemistry teacher in 1980s London.
+Known for his chemistry outreach work and as a staunch supporter of the Royal Society of Chemistry, Tim Harrison, who died in 2023, started his career as a chemistry teacher in 1980s London.
 In 2005, he joined the University of Bristol to lead a chemistry outreach programme for schools, and instantly began to make an impact on the lives of many young scientists.

 Dudley Shallcross, professor of atmospheric chemistry at the University of Bristol and president of the RSC’s Education Community, recalls how Tim was an instant hit at his first outreach event for Bristol university: ‘He seemed to have an ability to react to the 16 year-old students’ unspoken responses and in so doing modified his approach as he went along.
 All great teachers do this without thinking but these 16 year-olds were transformed and transfixed by Tim, something we would witness time and time again.’